 Nutrition: Cholesterol-free (because it’s only made with plant-based ingredients) and gluten-free, but definitely not calorie-free.
 A quarter cup has 150 calories.

 It’s very, very close to being available.
 I’m talking about Mallow Artisan Marshmallows’ vegan product line.
 I was lucky enough to get to sample this new flavor at IFBC and I can tell you it will definitely be worth the wait.
+(Update 2020: Mallow is no longer in business.)

 Nutrition: Marshmallows aren’t a health food, but in this case the portion size was right on; just a couple of creamy, chocolaty bites.